 GS had in place post execution supervisory monitoring procedures which used market data, where it was available, to assess client transactions against relevant market prices and benchmarks.
 For products with no observable external market data other criteria was used to benchmark client transactions for monitoring purposes.
 This monitoring was undertaken on a systematic basis via best execution monitoring systems or, where required, on a manual basis in accordance with internal monitoring policies and procedures.

-Data published under RTS 27 data has not be used as it is not currently available following the publication of Directive 2021/338 which suspended the obligation for execution venues to make available RTS 27 Reports until 28 February 2023.
+Data published under RTS 27 has not been used as it is not available for the reporting period following the publication of Directive 2021/338 which suspended the obligation for execution venues to make available RTS 27 Reports until 28 February 2023.

-8. Topic 8: where applicable, an explanation of how the investment firm has used output of a consolidated tape provider established under Article 65 of Directive 2014/65/EU.
+8. Topic 8: where applicable, an explanation of how the investment firm has used output of a consolidated tape provider established under Article 65 of Directive 2014/65/EU: